Student Health Forms

 1. Download the Urine Drug Screen Authorization Form and have a College Clinical Education or Clinical Experiential Representative Authorize the form.

 2. Download the Urine Drug Screen Informed Consent Form.
 Fill out the form entirely.
-You do not need to inform the School or the SHC of any Prescription Medication usage.
+You do not need to inform your college or the Student Health Center of any Prescription Medication usage.

 5. Contact the school designated Lab to complete your Urine Drug Screen.
 Lab Information was provided to you via email from the Student Health Center.